How to write a Coffee Shop Business Plan

 Industry research for a Coffee Shop Business Plan

 There have been recent changes in the coffee shop industry over the last several years.
 First, customers have been demanding healthier menu options at coffee shops.
-This is led to large chains and other coffee shop competitors to start selling healthy menu items like salads and even protein shakes.
+This is led large chains and other coffee shop competitors to start selling healthy menu items like salads and even protein shakes.
 A second industry change recently has been the demand for different types of coffees.
 These gourmet coffees may be created from beings from Africa to Costa Rica.
 A final industry change recently has been coffee beans.
 Coffee beans are commodities.
 As with most commodities, their prices change based on availability and demand for the products.
 Also, there are variables such as weather and tariffs that may impact the price of coffee.
-Because of the different variables involved with the prices of coffee, coffee shops may have fluctuation in net profits.
+Because of the different variables involved with the prices of coffee, coffee shops may have fluctuations in net profits.
 As a result, strategically planning for these changes is necessitated.

 Owner and Management Section of a Coffee Shop Business Plan

 Owning and managing a Coffee Shop business is quite different from other organizations.
 This is because owners of coffee shops are usually individual owners as compared to group investors.
 Also, coffee shop management is challenging because of the high turnover in the industry and specialized training needed for baristas.
 With this said, our business plan writer strongly recommends that business owners of coffee shops create training programs and cultivate nurturing company cultures for their stores.
-Training programs will help coffee shop owners deliver top of the line coffee products.
+Training programs will help coffee shop owners deliver top-of-the-line coffee products.
 As for company culture, this will help coffee shop business owners retain employees, which will inevitably lower training costs.

 Funding Request for a Coffee Shop Business Plan

 Starting in the Coffee Shop business is actually quite expensive.
 Business owners need to purchase coffee brewing machines, tables and barstools, ovens, and supplies like coffee beans, pastry dough, and even uniforms.
-Because of the high start-up costs and product supply costs, funding needs for coffee shop may range from 100,000 to $500,000.
+Because of the high start-up costs and product supply costs, funding needs for coffee shops may range from 100,000 to $500,000.
 From this, make sure to include a detailed description of the funding needs for your coffee shop.
 Our business plan writer has found that funding requests for coffee shops are best structured in bullet points.
 For example, the first bullet point may be back of house equipment, which will cost $75,000.
 Next could be tables and chairs with an associated cost of about $10,000.
 Follow the structure until all of your budgeted needs are met.
 In the end, make sure to tally the total amount needed for funding at the bottom.

 Financials for a Coffee Shop Business Plan.